jacklul/asuswrt-scripts/README.md

 Allows routing single IP addresses through specified VPN Fusion profiles.

-With extra scripting a basic version of domain based VPN routing can be created.
+With extra scripting a basic version of domain based VPN routing can be achieved.
-Please note that without `ipset` support adding too many rules will hurt the performance of routing.
+Please note that without `ipset` support adding too many rules will hurt the routing performance.

 > [!TIP]
 > On Asuswrt-Merlin you should use **VPN director** instead.